alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 Once shared, the exploration becomes visible to all users of that property.
 They can find it on the Explore landing page by filtering the **Owner** column to **Not owned by me** or **Owned by anyone**.

-To customise an exploration someone else has shared:
+To copy and customise an exploration someone else has shared:

 - open the **Explore** page
 - find the shared exploration